Berd Spokes Product Manual

 Only compatible with Berd spokes, the Spoke Holding Tool is used to prevent the spoke from twisting while building.

-This tool is used for pulling spokes through hub holes on every Berd wheelset.
+The Wire Loop is used for pulling spokes through hub holes on every Berd wheelset.
 While only one Wire Loop is generally required, they can break under heavy use so we recommend having a spare or two.

 Tangential Straight Pull "Insert"